Who was Patanjali and what is Patanjali Yoga Sutras?

 He then warns that this stage also opens opportunities for Yogis to experience some supernatural power/ mystic experiences.
 These powers vary such as the ability to see past and future; knowledge of the speech of different creatures; ability to read other people’s minds; power to become invisible; ability to determine the time of one’s death; enhanced physical strengths or abilities; ability to acquire knowledge of hidden or distant matters; possessing knowledge of other worlds; and knowledge of the movements of the stars.

 At the same time, he concludes the chapter by suggesting that these worldly abilities or supernatural powers are more of a mere distraction and obstacles to reach the stage of Samadhi.
 He suggests that a true Yogi is someone who renounces these supernatural powers and focuses on achieving Kaivalya, which he discusses in detail in the subsequent chapter.

 In the final pada, Patanjali focuses on the ultimate goal of the Yoga practice and philosophy he has expounded up until this point.

 This chapter is more closely associated with Samkhya philosophy where Patanjali speaks about the separation of the soul (purusha) from the nature or source (prakriti) so that the soul no longer experiences the misery and death that arise from this unwanted association.
 In that sense it can be understood as a term broadly equivalent to moksha in Hinduism or nirvana in Buddhism.

 There is no God or deity that oversees the process of our karma.
-There is a close connection between our actions, outcome of those actions and the mentality underlying those actions.Tweet
+There is a close connection between our actions, the outcome of those actions, and the mentality underlying those actions.Tweet

 This is because every action of ours leaves a latent impression (samskara) on our mind, this means action does not end when its performance is complete.
 The mental transformation that our present actions result also lead to our future results, and that is how law of karma unfolds.